sled-rs/sled-rs.github.io/perf.md

 changes made our system better according to our chosen metrics.

 How do we measure our metrics?
 We seek to make our programs more efficient by changing code.
 Running a program twice will result in two different measurements.
 But the difference in performance is NOT necessarily because the code is faster for realistic workloads.
-[CPU frequency scaling](#frequency-scaling) is a major source of variance, for instance.

-If you spend more time compiling and applying more optimizations, the program may run slower if executed immediately after compilation, because frequency scaling has kicked in already.

-Maybe your memory is becoming more fragmented over time.
-Maybe files that are being read during your workload are cached the second time around in the operating system's pagecache.

-Many code changes that run faster in microbenchmarks will run more slowly when combined with real business logic, because the microbenchmark causes CPU caches to behave differently.
+Many code changes that run faster in microbenchmarks will run more slowly when combined with real business logic, because the microbenchmark is able to use a lot more CPU cache than it would be able to when running with a real workload.

+You can think of this as being similar to the "multi-tenancy" performance issues that we struggle to deal with in distributed systems engineering.
+The same applies even more to single-threaded code which radically changes due to the amount of cache it has access to.

-Often, code that runs faster in microbenchmarks causes CPUs to heat up more, causing frequency scaling to kick in more, and result in a slower system when running for longer periods of time.
-Faster code often consumes more heat, as well.
+Very often, faster code is only faster for a few moments before it causes frequency scaling to kick in aggressively due to heat generation.
+There have been some infamous cases where using SIMD causes CPUs to heat up more, causing frequency scaling to kick in more, and result in a slower system when running for longer periods of time.
+Even without frequency scaling kicking in, faster code often consumes more heat, as well.
 Maybe a 3% throughput improvement is not worth a 100% power consumption increase.

-Experimental design is about trying to extract useful measurements despite known and unknown sources of variance.

-Only through careful measurement can we increase our confidence that our observed measurements correspond to the changes we introduced in code.

 Failing to exercise experimental discipline will result in a lot of "optimizations" that are assumed to improve the situation but in fact only add complexity to the codebase, reducing maintainability, and making it harder to properly measure future optimizations.

-It's quite easy to justify a performance regression as an improvement when you see a workload running faster after changing code.
-But code changes are far from the only things that impact how long it takes to run a program, or how fast the code runs.

-There are a large number of known and unknown factors that will introduce variance into workload measurements.
-Even if we run a program twice in a row, we will experience variance in our observed latencies and throughputs.

-There are lots of ways to make sled faster in a single run of a workload, and we need to make sure that when we take measurements, we are not actually measuring the effects of things that do not relate to the code that we are trying to optimize.
+One of the most basic techniques: don't just run a workload once:

-#### Bad:
+Bad:

 ```
 * time compile and run workload 1